 Is it the fault of the teacher’s unions?
 No.

 Some situations involving teacher unions can be frustrating for sure.
 But in my experience, the teacher’s union was necessary where I worked to stand up to a principal who was truly psycho.
 I’d have to say out of the many psychos I have known in my life, she was one of the absolute worst.
 The townspeople finally started a petition against her after she locked a 10th grade girl in her office, demanding that she sign bogus papers claiming a male coach had sexually abused her.

 This principal brought bogus sex abuse charges against several men and fired about 25 teachers in one year, most on crazy, trumped up charges.
 That was her style, to accuse people of grossly exaggerated stuff.
+I was one who got the axe but they hired me back later after she was gone.
 She was finally fired after a long battle between the parents and the school system administration.
 Without the help of the teacher’s union, this principal would have caused more unfair and unnecessary turmoil than she did.